Daios Cove Explorers kids club

 The Stargazers club is perfect to allow parents to attend Resort Manager Drinks or to enjoy a dinner in resort in the evenings, with peace of mind that your children are either asleep in the club or snuggled up in their PJs ready for a movie night, complete with popcorn!

-Runs twice weekly in the evenings from 7pm - 10pm.
-Available to pre-book.
+Runs during July and August, twice weekly in the evenings from 7pm - 10pm.
+Must be pre-booked.

 Babysitting is available in the evenings on a request basis and is chargeable per hour.

 Daios Cove offers all the standard hotel services you would expect from a 5* luxury hotel, including room service, concierge assistance, air-conditioning and complimentary Wifi throughout the resort.
 In addition, we have our Scott Dunn Guest Relations Manager in resort for the majority of the season and all suite and villa guests can benefit from Premium All-Inclusive as detailed below.

 |Scott Dunn Guest Relations Manager||

 There is a Scott Dunn Guest Relations Manager based at Daios Cove, when our Explorer Programme is in operation.
 Our Manager is there to meet and greet Scott Dunn guests on arrival in resort and is available to assist with the smooth running and enjoyment of guests holiday.